• Skip to primary navigation

 Top them with clotted cream and jam to keep it traditional, or take a look at our other suggestions below.

 Looking for some other British classics to try?
-Check out our simple Oven Baked Egg and Chips, easy Homemade Fish Fingers, delicious Coronation Chicken or our healthier Chocolate Bread Pudding.
+Check out our simple Oven Baked Egg and Chips, easy Homemade Fish Fingers, delicious Coronation Chicken, our fruity Jelly Pots or our healthier Chocolate Bread Pudding.

 Jump to: